duduita/leetcode/algorithms2/questions.md

 - Lowest Common Ancestor of a Binary Search Tree (very wierd idea!!)
 - Lowest Common Ancestor of a Binary Tree (good solution, quick review)
 - Rotate Image (which solution is better?)
-- Review Trie! (hardiest question of this list)
+- Review Trie! (hardiest question of this list) REVIEWD!
+- Serialize and Deserialize Binary Tree (understand space in serialize and recursion in dereserialize)
+- Serialize and Deserialize BST which the difference between BT and BST, in this case?